Protecting natural resources and the existing natural environment and, where possible, to repair damage and reverse

-Emissions from fossil fuel production and use may be contributing to the greenhouse effect of the atmosphere.
+Emissions from fossil fuel production and is a contributing factor to the greenhouse effect of the atmosphere.
 Energy companies are working to reduce these emissions.
 As a start, they are managing their own use of energy.
 They use technology to convert waste heat into energy, reducing energy consumption and emissions.
 Many traditionally oil and gas companies are also exploring (and in some cases marketing) alternative energy sources such as solar power, biofuels, geothermal energy and wind power.
 They are setting goals for themselves and using new emissions estimation and tracking tools to assess if their goals are being met, and they are reporting their progress to the public.
 Finally, they are partnering with major universities and research institutions by investing hundreds of millions of dollars in climate change research to improve our understanding of global warming and to advance the technologies that will help combat it.
-Visit the American Petroleum Institute to see how specific companies are addressing climate change.